 DAY 2: QUILOTOA – URBINA

+The next day, we start with an early hike down to the deep jade colored Quilotoa Crater Lake.
+The hike downhill to the Laguna takes about 30 minutes and about twice as long to climb back up.
+But, you can hire a mule or donkey for about US$2-3 to carry you back to the top, where your breakfast will be awaiting you to charge your batteries for this day’s adventure!
 After breakfast we descend on mountain bikes to Zumbahua.
 Many years ago, an earthquake destroyed this area.
 The land has transformed into a rugged formation resembling what you might imagine as terrain from another planet.
 Lunch is a picnic at a location where we have the opportunity to intermingle with the Quechua Indians or test your artistic skills with the locals painting landscapes of the area.
-After lunch, we enjoy a 30-minute drive until we reach 4,200 m.
-(13.400 ft.)
+After lunch, we enjoy a 30-minute drive until we reach 4,200 m (13.400 ft.)
 We switch then to human power and the downhill bike ride begins down a long and winding road all the way back to Latacunga located at 2400 m.
-(7,600 ft.) where the cycle trip ends.
-We then continue by jeep to Urbina.
-(B,L)
+(7,600 ft.).
+We then continue by jeep to URBINA.

-DAY 3: URBINA – CHIMBORAZO
+DAY 3: URBINA CHIMBORAZO